DaseinPhaos/alter-intro-std-rs/text/option-readme.md

 ---

-To chain options of the same type:
+To chain options of the same type, such that current option gets returned if it is `Some`, otherwise return the next option `optd`:

 ```ignore
 impl<T> Option<T> {